Simon Batzner

 About

-Prior to joining Harvard, I obtained a Master's from MIT, where I worked with Alexie Kolpak and Boris Kozinsky.
-At MIT, I also wrote a thesis on equivariant neural networks.
-Before that, I spent a year in Los Angeles, working on the NASA mission SOFIA, where I wrote software for analyzing telescope data and used ML to model the dynamics of piezolelectrics.
+I am a Research Scientist at Google DeepMind in San Francisco.
+I recently defended my PhD from Harvard University, where I spent 4 years in the group of Boris Kozinsky as well as six months at Google Brain working with Ekin Dogus Cubuk.
+Prior to Harvard, I obtained a Master's from MIT, where I wrote a thesis on equivariant neural networks.
+During my undergrad, I spent a year in Los Angeles, working on the NASA mission SOFIA, where I wrote software for analyzing telescope data and used ML to model the dynamics of piezolelectrics.
 I obtained my Bachelor's from the University of Stuttgart, Germany.
 I am originally from a small, but beautiful town a few minutes from the Bavarian Alps.

 Education